-Dear Your Business Credit,
+Dear Your Business Credit:

 I need to store credit card details.
 We’re a small business and we currently use a service which only allows one single view of card details before removing the CVC.
 Due to the nature of the business, we are required to view details more than once, so we need to keep the details somewhere else.
 Do you have any resources?
 Thanks. – Robbie

 Many of those companies offer their own solutions to store customers’ card data.
 The advantage of going this route is you know the solution will be one that works well with your merchant processing system.